MIDA-Lab/busbench/datasets.md

 </table>

 <h2 id="Lorem_Ipsum"> Dataset preparation</h2>
-To generate the <i>benchmark</i> dataset, we first download and unzip the <a href="http://bus.midalab.net/filesharing/download/6f591831-2d6a-4eae-bbd7-e8116996880a" >"Benchmark" </a> folder.
+To generate the *benchmark* dataset, we first download and unzip the ["Benchmark"](http://bus.midalab.net/filesharing/download/7e54bb0d-b328-42cf-83b6-61d29846dc6e) folder.
 The Benchmark folder contains all the preprocessing code, and "Datasets" folders, where later we introduce all the files and folders.

 <ol>
 <li> Download the five datasets individually and follow the instructions:</li>